snauhaus/lexi_sent/README.md

 The input should be a CSV file with a single unnamed column, containing a document per row (see test.csv).

-To see the program help
+To see the program help:

 		python3 lexi_sent.py --help